-The Coronavirus Business Interruption Loan Scheme (CBILS) launched almost five months ago.
+The Coronavirus Business Interruption Loan Scheme (CBILS) launched in 2020.
 The scheme came under fire for what critics called 'unclear criteria' and 'demanding personal guarantees'.
 While some of the issues have since been addressed, the application process still poses a challenge for many SMEs.

 No application advice is completely bulletproof.
 But there are certain steps that you can take to set yourself up for success.
 Here are our team's tips for any SMEs who are applying.

 1. Avoid errors on your CBILS application form

 Errors can result in delays in your application, and this can have a huge impact on your business.
 A delay of a few days, a week, or even a month can be the difference between keeping people employed or not.

 2. Predict your business' profitability

 CBILS criteria states that lenders should not review a business' predicted future earnings.
 But that doesn't mean that you shouldn't know the information yourself.
 It is also suspected that many lenders find it challenging to depart from traditional banking principles.

 It's vital to include clear and up-to-date (historical) financial information in your application.
 But taking the time to produce financial forecasting for your business is also helpful.
 It could be the difference between an acceptance or a rejection when it comes to your application.
 It's vital that you feel confident that you have maximised your chances for your business.